-This kind of soak can cause dry skin, specifically on your feet.
-Be sure to moisturize your skin after an Epsom salt foot soak to prevent cracked skin and irritation.
 If you begin to experience pain, redness, or sores before or after using a foot bath, schedule a visit with your doctor to discuss alternative treatment.

 An Epsom salt bath is often used to reduce stress.
 However, there are other benefits to an Epsom salt foot soak, including: